StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/OPENPGPKEY.md

   "modifiers...": RecordModifier[]
 ---

-OPENPGPKEY adds a OPENPGPKEY record to the domain.
+`OPENPGPKEY` adds an [OpenPGP public key record](https://www.rfc-editor.org/rfc/rfc7929) to the domain.

 So far, no transformation is applied to the parameters.
 The data will be passed to the DNS server as-is.
 Reference RFC 7929 for details.